nomicflux/clj-threals/README.md

 ;; #{:green :red} - #{:blue} : ==
 ;; #{:green :blue} - #{:red} : ==
 ;; #{:red :blue} - #{:green} : ==
+;;;; The inverse is also possible, where values are equal along the secondary axes, but not the primary
 ```

 ## License